yuvraj108c/ComfyUI-Upscaler-Tensorrt/README.md

 ## ⚠️ Known issues

+- If you upgrade tensorrt version, you'll have to rebuild the engines
 - Only models with ESRGAN architecture are currently working
 - High ram usage when exporting `.pth` to `.onnx`